 \begin{corollary} Let Assumptions \ref{a:smooth}--\ref{a:sc} hold.
 For any $\phi$ with $|\supp(\phi)|\geq 3$ and any $u$, no disclosure is suboptimal for generic $v.$ \end{corollary}

-Observe that Corollary \ref{c:nodisc} allows the case where $u$ and $v$ always have the opposite sign, so the sender's and receiver's ordinal preferences are diametrically opposed.
-Hence, even in this case no-disclosure is generically suboptimal
+Given \citeauthor{KG}'s concavification result, Corollary \ref{c:nodisc} implies that, generically, the sender's indirect utility is not concave in the posterior when there are more than two states.
+Also, observe that Corollary \ref{c:nodisc} allows the case where $u$ and $v$ always have the opposite sign, so the sender's and receiver's ordinal preferences are diametrically opposed.
+Hence, even in this case no-disclosure is generically suboptimal.

-Well-known prior results by \citet{RS}, \citet{AC}, and \citet{ZZ} also give conditions under which all optimal signals are pairwise.
-Theorem \ref{p:S} easily implies these earlier results.\footnote{Proposition 4 in \citet{AC} states that if $u(a,\theta)=\theta - a$ and there do not exist $\zeta\leq 0$ and $\iota\in \R $ such that $v(a,\theta_i)=\zeta \theta_i+\iota$ for $i=1,2,3$, then it is not optimal to induce action $a$ at states $\theta_1$, $\theta_2$, and $\theta_3$.
-This result is too strong as stated, and it is not correct unless $\zeta$ is also allowed to be positive.
-Theorem \ref{p:S} implies this corrected version of \citeauthor{AC}'s result.}